 “I think that Outdoor Education is important because our world is in need of people who know how to care for it.”

 Another aspect of outdoor education that’s very important to Warners is teaching students to care for our earth.
-Kids are learning about issues in our world and given chances to find ways to solve some of these problems.
+Kids learn about issues in our world and are given chances to find ways to solve some of these problems.

 “Our students learn that historically people have used resources, disposed of trash, and damaged our world in a way that leaves us with unintended consequences,” says Warners.

 “Everything is connected.
 As we deal with topics like watersheds, invasive species, water scarcity, landfills, sustainable energy and the like, we are confronting our students with the issues they will be forced to solve as adults.

 “Through it all, we celebrate God’s amazing created world and find out in new ways why we need to take care of what He has blessed us with.”

 There’s No Such Thing as Bad Weather at Rockford Christian School